Krista Frahm

 Glassdoor reports jobs at $97,000 – $103,000

-The salary for medical copywriting depends on the companies you work for, and the value you can bring to them.
+Medical copywriting salaries depend greatly on the companies you work for, and the value you bring to them.

 The industry is highly variable regarding what you can make.
-There's no insurance companies capping your income or negotiating rates.
+There are no insurance companies capping your income or negotiating rates.

 Don’t settle for low-paying copywriting jobs.